google/applied-machine-learning-intensive/v2/06_other_models/03_bayes/slides.md

 > $$ P(A|B) = \frac{P(B|A) P(A)}{P(B)} $$

 <!--
 Recall Bayes' Theorem.
-It allows us to calculate the probability of one event (A) given another event (B), if we know the probability of the reverse conditionality, B given A.
+It allows us to calculate the probability of one event (A) given another event (B), if we know the probability of the reverse conditionality -- B given A.

-In other words, how often A happens given that B happens (P(A|B)) can be computed if we know how often B happens given that A happens (P(B|A)), the probability that A happens on its own (P(A)), and the probability that B happens on its own (P(B)).
+In other words, how often A happens given that B happens (P(A|B)) can be computed if we know the following: how often B happens given that A happens (P(B|A)), the probability that A happens on its own (P(A)), and the probability that B happens on its own (P(B)).

 Some Notation: P(A|B) is often referred to as the posterior probability, and P(A) is often referred to as the prior probability.
-This language is used in many references for Naive Bayes so it's helpful to know it at the beginning.
+This language is used in many references for Naive Bayes, so it's helpful to know it upfront.

-Bayes' Theorem is the basis of the Naive Bayes algorithm, as well as the entire field of Bayesian Statistics!
+Bayes' Theorem is the basis of the Naive Bayes algorithm, as well as the entire field of Bayesian statistics!

 -->